GangplankSparrow/sobafire.com-Sources/README.md

 > I strongly suggest wikifying your content tables or developing a bot which updates database.

-That's all - it's all yours.
+**License**
 Released everything under MIT license so you can do whatever you want with this project.
+It's all yours.

+Assets under `themes/default/images/lol` folder belongs to Riot Games.